vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 #### Review

-In this lab, you implemented support for event processing by Azure Spring Cloud apps.
+In this lab, you implemented support for event processing by Azure Spring Apps applications.